Geoff-Walker/odin-library/README.md

-# The Odin Project - Library Aplications
+# The Odin Project - Library Aplication

 This is a solution to the [The Odin Project Library App Project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).
 In an effort to become an all-round competant developer I am completing four courses.
 The FreeCodeCamp course, Jonas Schmedtmann tutorials, Front End Mentor challenges and the course this belongs to The Odin Project.
 I personally use the Odin Project to develop my functionality while for expediency leaving some visual design on the table.
 I personally like to use the Frontend Mentor challenges to build those complete customer ready applications.